MarkCLewis/SwiftVis2/README.md

 SwiftVis2 is still in the early stages.
 I am focusing on adding basic plotting capability with the programming interface currently.
 The graphical dataflow interface and other features will follow.

+SwiftVis2 is not yet at the point where it belongs in a Maven repository.
+Until SwiftVis2 is stable enough to put in a Maven repository you can use it by compiling and packaging this project and putting the JAR file in the `lib` directory of your sbt project.

 While it is possible to build plots piece by piece, the fact that SwiftVis2 supports a lot of plotting options can make that tedious.
 To help with that, facade methods are added that construct frequently used structures.
 The following code shows how you can use two facade methods to generate a scatter plot and display it.
 Note that you need to do this in a class that extends JFXApp.